-Available in two sizes, 6 or 8 inches, these speakers contain cone made out of mineral filled polymer composite and a 1-inch, 15-degree-rotatable, swivel-mounted tweeter providing good quality lows, mids, and highs with adjustable tweeter settings.
+Available in two sizes (6 or 8 inches), these speakers have cones made out of mineral-filled polymer composite and a 1-inch, 15-degree-rotatable, swivel-mounted tweeter providing good quality lows, mids, and highs with adjustable tweeter settings.

 We tested them and they sounded awesome, without any distortion even at high volumes.
 We did not find any vibrations or distortions of any sort.
-They may be used in bigger rooms due to their wide dispersion designing, which spreads sound evenly throughout.
-But as they are just 50-watt speakers they are better suited for standard-sized rooms.
+They may be used in bigger rooms due to their wide dispersion design, which spreads sound evenly throughout the space.
+But as they are just 50-watt speakers, they are better suited for standard-sized rooms.